Jana-Marie/Enlightened-Otter/HW/README.md

 	- [x] Gate pulldowns
 	- Gate driver has no pulldowns, unknown behaviour while not driven
 	- [ ] Reduce Boost inductance
-	- 15uH is too high, 3.3uH is better, also increase current maybe use this inductor https://de.rs-online.com/web/p/drahtgewickelte-smd-induktivitaten/9236194/
+	- 15uH is too high, 3.3uH is better, also increase dc-current, maybe use this inductor https://de.rs-online.com/web/p/drahtgewickelte-smd-induktivitaten/9236194/
 	- [ ] Change voltage regulator to 3.0V type
 	- Is still 3.3V type in schematic, 3.0V was used for testing
 	- [ ] Divide Vin voltage divider resistance by 10